MBM1607/rendezvous-with-cassidoo/README.md

 My answers to the Interview Questions of the [rendezvous with cassidoo](https://buttondown.email/cassidoo/archive) newsletter.

-Each directory is related to a issue and has its own tests.
+Each directory is related to an issue and has its own tests.

 I started this in the [issue #258](https://buttondown.email/cassidoo/archive/discovering-the-truth-about-ourselves-is-a/)!